 Life often throws us curveballs and demands as we deal with stressful situation after stressful situation.
 With the constant stress facing many patients as a result of our busy lives, it is no surprise that bruxism, better known as teeth grinding, is such a common parafunctional habit among adults.
-Dr. Thomas Prendergast and Dr. Caroline Shepherd understand the dental trauma that bruxism can cause and are dedicated to helping you restore and maintain your dental health– and break your teeth grinding habit!
+Dr. Thomas Prendergast understands the dental trauma that bruxism can cause and are dedicated to helping you restore and maintain your dental health- and break your teeth grinding habit!

 Bruxism can involve both teeth grinding and jaw clenching and most often occurs during sleep.
 You may ask—if I am not aware that I’m grinding my teeth, how can I stop it?